 9. Engaging with cybersecurity professionals

-SMBs usually don’t have sufficient resources to hire an IT security team.
-But they still need access to cutting-edge threat intelligence and advice when securing their networks.
-Enlisting the help of cyber security professionals is a good alternative strategy.
+SMBs usually don't have sufficient resources to hire an IT security team.
+However, they still need access to cutting-edge threat intelligence and advice when securing their networks.
+Enlisting the help of cyber security professionals is an excellent alternative strategy.

-Businesses can commission security companies to carry out penetration testing and audit existing security systems.
+Businesses can commission security companies to test and audit existing security systems.

 10. Regularly updating software and systems

 Cyber-attackers routinely use exploits in unpatched software to force access to small business networks.
-It’s vital to deliver patches as soon as they become available.
-Delays expose your network to attack, resulting in data leaks before you have a chance to respond.
+It's vital to deliver patches as soon as they become available.
+Delays expose your network to attack, resulting in data leaks before you can respond.

 Automate updates on all network applications and devices.
 This includes servers, routers, and hardware firewalls (if you use one).